WilliamSkamser/GMAT_LowThrust/README.md

    to improve the performance of your problem.
    4) Problems with more than 200 steps tend to take more than 10 hours to optimize for optimal time of flight.
+   5) Running with a smaller number of steps first and interpolating solution as inital guess apears to decrease overall run time

    ### Function inputs and outputs
    ```